mm6/InternetOfThingsCourse/projects/project2/Project2.md

     }
 }
 ```
 15. To check this solution, get Node-RED running and receiving these requests.
-You will need to create three nodes: an "HTTP IN" node, an "HTTP Response" node, and a "debug" node to view the messages that arrive from the Photon 2.
+You will need to create three nodes: an "HTTP IN" node, an "HTTP Response" node, and a "debug" node to view the messages that arrive from the microcontroller.
 Be sure to have this working before moving on.

 16. Add a function node in between the "HTTP IN" node and the "debug" node.
 This function node will add a timestamp to messages going through.
 Since the microcontroller has specified that the messages are "application/json", Node-RED passes a Javascript object in the msg.payload.
 In other words, Node-RED has already parsed the incoming string and created a Javascript object.
 In order to complete this function, you will need to review the Javascript code on Project 1 Part 2.
 But keep in mind that a Javascript object is already available.
 Name this node "Add Timestamp".